daxpedda/sentry-contrib-native/README.md

 On MacOS and Windows the Crashpad handler executable has to be shipped with the application, for convenience the Crashpad handler executable will be copied to Cargo's default binary output folder, so using `cargo run` works without any additional setup or configuration.

-If you need to export the Crashpad handler executable programmatically to a specific output path, a "convenient" environment variable is provided to help with that: `DEP_SENTRY_NATIVE_HANDLER`.
+If you need to export the Crashpad handler executable programmatically to a specific output path, a "convenient" environment variable is provided to help with that: `DEP_SENTRY_NATIVE_CRASHPAD_HANDLER`.

 Here is an example `build.rs`.